draios/sysdig-inspect/README.md

 Collecting & Loading Captures
 ---
 **Creating a capture file**
-Sysdig Inspect works with capture files that have been collcted by [sysdig](https://github.com/draios/sysdig) on a Linux system.
+Sysdig Inspect works with capture files that have been collected by [sysdig](https://github.com/draios/sysdig) on a Linux system.
 The [sysdig user guide](https://github.com/draios/sysdig/wiki/Sysdig-User-Guide) contains a nice introduction to the tool and includes many examples that can guide you through the command line and filtering syntax.

 As a very easy quick start, here's how to capture all of the system events on a Linux box with sysdig: